 The second trimester has typically been easier for me to get back into regular workouts.

 With Roy, however, I was told to stop running at 20 weeks because it was causing too much pressure and pain.
-Because of that, I go about my workouts with a very open mind, always listening to my body.
+Because of that, I go into my workouts with a very open mind, always listening to my body.

 I also know that my body needs more rest at this stage so there were a couple weeks where I didn’t do one workout because I had multiple events at night or early morning commitments that didn’t allow me to workout.

-When I’m not pregnant it’s not as hard for me to just wake up extra early to get a workout in but when I’m pregnant I know my body needs sleep so I give it what it needs!
+When I’m not pregnant, it’s not as hard for me to just wake up extra early to get a workout in, but when I’m pregnant I know my body needs sleep so I give it what it needs!